 Week 1 of Pregnancy

-Welcome to week one of your pregnant adventure!
+Welcome to week one of your pregnancy adventure!
 While you may believe you are just getting started, this week usually corresponds with your monthly cycle, indicating that you are not yet pregnant.
 However, now is the best moment to begin preparing your body for a future pregnancy.
 From charting your cycle to adopting healthier habits, there is a lot you can do to prepare for conception.
 Let's talk about what to expect and how to prepare for this wonderful road ahead!

 Pregnancy Week-by-Week